lorabit/CMPS245HW2/README.md

 ##### Dependency Frequency

-In some cases, the same error word is supposed to corrected as 2 different words.
+In some cases, the same error word is supposed to be corrected as 2 different words.
 For example, word `2` is supposed to be corrected by `to` in the sentence `I am about 2 get there` while in the sentence `I am 2 old to play this game` the same word is supposed to be replaced by `too`.
 Fortunately, we found CMU's Twitter POS Tagger can still produce the correct POS tags given sentence with error words in most cases.
 So we count the POS tag distribution for each correct word in the given dataset.
 An additional score is given by the product of tag frequency and confidence produced by POS Tagger.

-As lack of training data, we simply sum the above 3 scores together as the final score to measure each candidate.
-We pick the candidate with highest score as the replacement to the error word.
+As the lack of training data, we simply sum the above 3 scores together as the final score to measure each candidate.
+We pick the candidate with the highest score as the replacement to the error word.

 ##### Cases study
 `I lve you -> I love you`